andersondias/sidekiq_mailer/README.md

       end
     end

-Now every deliver you make with MyMailer will be asyncronous.
+Now every deliver you make with MyMailer will be asynchronous.

-    # Queues the mail to be sent asyncronously by sidekiq
+    # Queues the mail to be sent asynchronously by sidekiq
     MyMailer.welcome('your@email.com').deliver

 The default queue used by Sidekiq::Mailer is 'mailer'.
 So, in order to send mails with sidekiq you need to start a worker using: